canonical/vanilla-framework/templates/docs/patterns/grid/index.md

 ### 25/25/50

+The row with 25/25/50 split sets this layout on large screens only, switching to 50/50 stacked on top of full width column on medium screen, and stacking all 3 columns on top of each other on small screens.

 <div class="embedded-example"><a href="/docs/examples/patterns/grid/25-25-50/" class="js-example">
     View example of 25/25/50 grid layout
 </a></div>

 ### 25/25/25/25

+The row with 25/25/25/25 split sets this layout on large screens only, switching to 50/50 stacked on top of 50/50 columns on medium screen, and stacking all 4 columns on top of each other on small screens.

 <div class="embedded-example"><a href="/docs/examples/patterns/grid/25-25-25-25/" class="js-example">
     View example of 25/25/25/25 grid layout